Observation of orbital pumping

-where $I_\mathrm{pump}$ arises from the spin or orbital pumping, while $I_\mathrm{PHE}^\parallel$ and $I_\mathrm{PHE}^\perp$ arise from the planar Hall effect due to in-plane and out-of-plane microwave magnetic fields, respectively.
+where $I_\mathrm{pump}$ arises from the spin or orbital pumping. $I_\mathrm{AMR}^\parallel$ and $I_\mathrm{AMR}^\perp$ arise from the AMR due to in-plane and out-of-plane microwave magnetic fields, respectively.
+This result shows that the spin rectification signal in this system is dominated by the AMR because the PHE and AHE contributions show different angular dependences; the PHE contributions are proportional to $\cos 2\theta\cos\theta$ and $\cos 2\theta$ for in-plane and out-of-plane microwave magnetic fields, respectively, and the AHE contribution varies as $\cos \theta$ for an in-plane microwave magnetic field and is constant for an out-of-plane microwave magnetic field~\cite{HARDER20161,doi:10.7566/JPSJ.86.011003}.
 Here, Eq.~(\ref{eq:angle}) indicates that $I_\mathrm{sym}$ at $\theta=0$ corresponds to $I_\mathrm{pump}$.
-The fitting result in Fig.~\ref{fig4}a confirms that the $I_\mathrm{sym}$ component of the charge-current signal in the Ni/Ti bilayer at $\theta=0$ varies as $\cos^3\theta$, supporting that the charge-current signals shown in Fig.~\ref{fig2}a arises from the orbital pumping.
+The fitting result in Fig.~\ref{fig4}a confirms that the $I_\mathrm{sym}$ component of the charge-current signal in the Ni/Ti bilayer at $\theta=0$ varies as $\cos^3\theta$, supporting that the charge-current signals shown in Fig.~\ref{fig2}a arise from the orbital pumping.
 We also confirmed that the $I_\mathrm{pump}$ component is negligible in the Ni single-layer and the Fe/Ti bilayer, as shown in Figs.~\ref{fig4}b and \ref{fig4}c.
 These results support that the generation of the charge current requires the IOHE of the Ti layer and the strong spin-orbit correlation of the Ni layer.
 Here, we note that $I_\mathrm{pump}$ is also observed in a Co/Ti bilayer (see Figs.~\ref{fig4}d and \ref{fig4}e).
 The measured value of $I_\mathrm{pump}/P_\mathrm{abs}$ for the Co/Ti bilayer is smaller than that of the Ni/Ti bilayer but is larger than that of the Fe/Ti bilayer.
 This result is consistent with the model of the orbital pumping because the orbital response of Co is weaker than that of Ni but is stronger than that of Fe~\cite{Ta-orbital}.
+For the Ni/Ti bilayer, we have further checked the validity of the experiment by performing the pumping experiment in which the out-of-plane microwave magnetic field is dominant (see Supplementary Note 5).
+The magnetic damping is also investigated for the Ni/Ti bilayer (see Supplementary Note 6).